 "Maryland's distinctive economic strengths, principally its proximity to the federal How are we doing? government, has positioned the state for stability in employment and contracting.
-This has enabled Maryland to perform better than the rest of the country during the course of the recession, and it is likely to continue to do so.
-The strength of the state's core health and education services industries also contribute to Maryland's economic stability, economists agree."
-Maryland has shown strong employment growth over the 2001 baseline of 2.72 million employed, increasing in 2007 to 6.6% growth (2.9 million employed) over 2001.
-In 2008, growth continued at 6% over 2001.
+This has enabled Maryland to perform better than the rest of the country during the course of the recession."
+The strength of the state's core health and education services industries also contribute to Maryland's economic stability.
+Maryland has shown strong employment growth over the 2001 baseline of 2.72 million employed, increasing in 2008 to 6.02% growth (2.88 million employed) over 2001.
 The national economic downturn significantly impacted Maryland's labor market in 2009.
-Maryland's 2009 employment (2.8 million) was only 1.6% over the 2001 baseline.
+Maryland's 2009 employment (2.8 million) was only 1.57% over the 2001 baseline.
 There was virtually no employment growth in 2010.
-In 2011 there was slight growth of 1.9% from the 2001 baseline, with employment returning to the 2009 level.
+In 2011 there was slight growth of 1.9% from the 2001 baseline, with employment returning to slightly more than the 2009 level.
+Two thousand twelve brought healthy growth of 3.9 percentage points above 2011, with 5.77% growth over 2001.
 Gallup's Job Creation Index for the first half of 2010 ranked Maryland along with West Virginia as the seventh best job market in the nation.
-Maryland benefited from the presence of Federal government hiring.
-Maryland is well positioned to benefit from further job growth related to the Federal Base Realignment and Closure (BRAC), and has benefited from the Federal American Recovery and Reinvestment Plan.
-Between January and September 2010, Maryland created 36,400 new jobs, the best job growth during that period since 2000, growing three times as fast as the rest of the country.
+Maryland benefited from the presence of Federal government hiring, including job growth related to the Federal Base Realignment and Closure (BRAC), as well as the Federal American Recovery and Reinvestment Plan.
+Because of the significant federal employment base in Maryland, recent economic stability may be threatened by the impact of the impending January 2013 federal seguestration.
+However, Enterprising States considers Maryland one of the top ten boom states because it is a center for high-tech business and research and development, as well as being a "strong all-around performer", ranking in the top twenty in nine of the twelve measures used to determine boom states.
+Enterprising States ranked Maryland thirteenth in recent job growth and fifteenth in projected job growth, as well as having the tenth most educated young workforce and fifth-best family income level in the nation.
+A report by the Maryland Department of Business and Economic Development stated that the mid-Atlantic region has recovered the jobs lost in the recession faster than other regions, with Maryland achieving the eighth fastest rate of jobs recovery in the nation over the period of 2009 through 2012, and the ninth highest job growth rate in the nation in 2011.
+91